Mohib Ullah: Exile in Bangladesh

-Work with the Arakan Rohingya Society for Peace and Human Rights
+Arakan Rohingya Society for Peace and Human Rights

-Ullah met with a group of community leaders and established ARSPH shortly after arriving at Cox's Bazar.
+Mohib met with a group of community leaders and established ARSPH shortly after arriving at Cox's Bazar.
 ARSPH was formed for three reasons.
 First, to document, and seek justice for, the atrocities committed against the Rohingya.
 Second, to build a community of leaders within the camp to advocate for Rohingya human rights and genuine democracy in Myanmar.
 Finally, to prepare the Rohingya to return to their homes in Rakhine State.
-Ullah described working toward three objectives: "justice; peace and unity; and returning home".
+Mohib described working toward three objectives: "justice; peace and unity; and returning home".

 ARSPH's justice work consisted of documenting the atrocities committed during the violence against the Rohingya in 2016–2017, and before.
 To document these crimes, ARSPH volunteers walked door-to-door in the camp to find out who had family members who had been killed and who had suffered or witnessed other outcries such as torture, rape, and the burning of homes and villages.

 ARSPH advocated for the safe and voluntary repatriation of the Rohingya to their homeland in Rakhine State.
-It was organizing discussions on the issue of repatriation within the camp at the time of Ullah's death.
-Ullah had also reached out to the National Unity Government (Myanmar's government in opposition) and groups opposed to the junta in Myanmar to discuss the repatriation of the Rohingya.
+It was organizing discussions on the issue of repatriation within the camp at the time of Mohib's death.
+Mohib had also reached out to the National Unity Government (Myanmar's government in opposition) and groups opposed to the junta in Myanmar to discuss the repatriation of the Rohingya.